 The PCB sub-assembly is then cast in a silver colored polyurethane resin.

 After curing the leg subassembly is then cast in more polyurethane resin made slightly opaque with a very small amount of white pigment.

 (link to YouTube).

 Estimated transit times in working days: IE 1, UK 1/2, EU 2/3, US 5/7, Other Countries 5/7, Other 7+.
 (To major cities).
 Please allow an extra 5 working days beyond those estimates for packages to arrive.
-(October 2019 test post to the US was 12 working days).

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.